Dragon's Den

 Posture.
 Spine upright.
 A chair is fine — but do not lean.

-xiii.
+xiv.
 A note on the Mahāmṛtyuñjaya Mantra

 Not for casual practice — but worth knowing the precise form.